-Dr. Elise Davis-McFarland is Immediate Past President of the American Speech-Language Hearing Association having been the association’s President in 2018.
+Dr. Elise Davis-McFarland is the Immediate Past President of the American Speech-Language-Hearing Association and has been the association’s President in 2018.
 She has served on several ASHA committees including her 3-year membership on the association’s Ethics Committee.
 She has spoken on ethics in clinical practice and has made presentations on the ethics of international practice and program development.
-She started her career as a pediatric speech-language pathologist and has held faculty positions at the University of Houston, the Medical University of Southern Africa and the Medical University of South Carolina where she developed the graduate communication sciences and disorders program.
+She started her career as a pediatric speech-language pathologist and has held faculty positions at the University of Houston, the Medical University of Southern Africa, and the Medical University of South Carolina where she developed the graduate communication sciences and disorders program.
 Dr. Davis-McFarland is an ASHA Fellow.

 ASHA CE Provider approval and use of the Brand Block does not imply endorsement of course content, specific products or clinical procedures.

 |10 min: Discuss differences between poverty and neglect and ethical considerations a clinician needs to make prior to a DSS referral.

 |10 min: Discuss Clinician Safety and Patient Safety and ethical considerations to make prior to d/c or transferring a patient.